Read the book “Winning the Website War” to Totally Understand the Four Step Process

-Meeting with a new client this morning reminded me how important the Four-Step Process is to web marketing.
+Meeting with a new client this morning reminded me how important the Four-Step Process is to strategic digital marketing.
 Here is a review of the Four-Steps from my new book “Winning the Website War.”

 These four steps have been developed over the past fifteen years and are fundamental to website marketing success.
 The purpose of the four steps is to take the complex area of website marketing, with its many action items and options, and make it more simple and easy to follow.
 These steps form the foundation for how websites win online battles for market share and attract visitors that convert to sales.

-The four steps can also be used as an outline for your web marketing plan.
+The four steps can also be used as an outline for your strategic digital marketing plan.
 In fact, you will find that going through the Four-Step Process forces you to consider the focus and strategy of your current business and marketing plans in general.
-This speaks to the value and comprehensive nature of web marketing and how important it is to your company.
+This speaks to the value and comprehensive nature of strategic digital marketing and how important it is to your company.
 In fact, your company website is like a business plan that is visible to the world!

 Here is an overview and brief description of each step before going into greater detail in coming chapters.